Youssef En-Nesyri: Leganés

-On 17 August 2018, following Malaga's relegation from the La Liga, En-Nesyri signed a five-year contract with CD Leganés in the main category.
+On 17 August 2018, following Málaga's relegation from La Liga, En-Nesyri signed a five-year contract with CD Leganés in the main category.
 He scored his first goals in his ninth game, to earn a 2–2 home draw with nearby Rayo Vallecano in the first leg of the last 32 of the Copa del Rey on 30 October, and on 23 November he netted his first league goal, the only one of a victory also at the Estadio Municipal de Butarque against a Deportivo Alavés team that was challenging for top spot.

 In late January to February 2019, En-Nesyri scored six goals in three games as Leganés avoided defeat: a brace in a 2–2 draw with Eibar, the late winner at Rayo and then all three goals against Real Betis; this last result made him the first Pepinero to net a hat-trick in La Liga.

+Due to his performances, he was awarded the Cinco Estrellas Player of the Month in January 2019 and February 2019.

 Sevilla

-On 16 January 2020, Sevilla signed En-Nesyri from Leganés for a reported €20 million, on a contract lasting to June 2025; the Andalusians had recently sold their strikers Mu'nas Dabbur and Javier Hernández.
-He debuted two days later in a 2–1 loss at Real Madrid, as a 65th-minute substitute for Munir El Haddadi, and on his first start on 9 February he opened the scoring on a trip to RC Celta de Vigo with the same result.
+On 16 January 2020, Sevilla signed Youssef En-Nesyri from Leganés for a reported €20 million, on a contract lasting to June 2025; the Andalusians had recently sold their strikers Mu'nas Dabbur and Javier Hernández.
+He debuted two days later in a 2–1 loss at Real Madrid, as a 65th-minute substitute for Munir El Haddadi, and on his first start on 9 February he opened the scoring on a trip to Celta Vigo with the same result.

 En-Nesyri made his debut in European competitions on 20 February 2020, in the UEFA Europa League last 32 first leg away to CFR Cluj in Romania.
 He scored the late equaliser in a 1–1 draw, that put his team through on the away goals rule.
 On 6 August 2020, he scored a goal in a 2–0 win over Roma in the round of 16.
 Sevilla went on to win the 2020 UEFA Europa League.

-On 4 November 2020, he scored a brace in a 3–2 win over FC Krasnodar in the 2020–21 UEFA Champions League, to be his first goals in the competition.
-On 8 December, he scored another brace in 3–1 away win over Rennes.
+On 4 November 2020, En-Nesyri scored a brace in a 3–2 win over Krasnodar in the UEFA Champions League group stage, his first goals in the competition.
+On 8 December, he scored another brace in a 3–1 away win over Rennes.